agenium-scale/boost.simd/doc/u2_tutorial_kernel.md

 First, we loop over each element inside both datasets and multiply them.
 Then, we sum the intermediate values into the final result.
 By unrolling this pattern arbitrarily, we expose the fact that the multiplication between the two dataset is purely "vertical" and so, is vectorizable.
-The sum of the partial result itself is a "horizontal" operation, i.e a vectorizable computation operating across the element of a single vector (see @intra-register operation).
+The sum of the partial results itself is a "horizontal" operation, i.e a vectorizable computation operating across the element of a single vector (see @intra-register operation).

 @subsection simd_loop Building a SIMD loop
 We are now going to use boost::simd::pack to vectorize this loop.
 The main idea is to compute partial sums inside an instance of boost::simd::pack and then perform a final summation.
 To do so, we will use boost::simd::load to load data from first1 and first2, process these boost::simd::pack instances using the proper operators and advance the pointers by the size of the boost::simd::pack.

 @snippet dotsimd.cpp scalar-dot-simd
 That's it!
-Look at how similar the computation code is to the scalar version, we simply jump over data using alarger step size.
+Look at how similar the computation code is to the scalar version, we simply jump over data using a larger step size.

+# Note:

+the code line `tmp = tmp + x1 * x2;` could have been replaced by
+`tmp += x1 * x2;` or even `tmp = fma(x1, x2,tmp);` (after having included `boost/simd/function/fma.hpp`)
+which will lead to same code if hardware does not support fma, or even better code if it does.

 @subsection prepare-data Preparing the data
 @section tutorial-shuffle Memory Access